Farm Policy Glossary

 Exempt commercial market--An electronic trading facility that trades exempt commodities on a principal-to-principal basis solely between persons that are eligible commercial entities.

 Export Enhancement Program (EEP)--Program started in May 1985 under the Commodity Credit Corporation Charter Act to help U.S. exporters meet competitors' prices in subsidized markets.
 Under the EEP, exporters received subsidies based on the volume of exports to specifically targeted countries.
-The program was reauthorized by the 1985 Farm Act and subsequent farm acts, until it was repealed by the 2008 Farm Bill.
+The program was reauthorized by the 1985 Farm Bill and subsequent farm bills, until it was repealed by the 2008 Farm Bill.

 Farm Credit System (FCS)--A network of cooperatively owned lending institutions and related service organizations serving all 50 States and the Commonwealth of Puerto Rico.
 The FCS specializes in providing farm real estate and rural homeowner loans, operating credit, and related services to farmers, ranchers, and producers or harvesters of aquatic products.